 Your cat might not be the type to guzzle a ton of water (like your dog might).
 But just like us, they do need to drink water every day to stay healthy.
 So if you’ve noticed your cat drinking a lot of water out of nowhere…well, it’s understandable if you’re wondering why.

-So here are a couple of reasons why your cat may be drinking too much water – and how monitoring your cat’s activity can help you catch on to health issues early.
+So here are a couple of reasons why your cat may be drinking too much water – and how monitoring their everyday activity can help you catch on to health issues early.
+Let’s get started.

 How much water should a cat drink?

-As a rule of thumb: a cat weighing 10 pounds should drink between seven to nine ounces of water each day – so around one cup of water.
+As a rule of thumb: a cat weighing 10 pounds should drink between 7-9 ounces of water each day – so around one cup of water.
 Smaller cats consume less water, and larger cats drink a bit more.

 What else can influence how much water my cat drinks?

-Your cat’s activity level and the climate where you live can affect the amount of water that your cat drinks each day.
+Your cat’s activity level, the type of food they eat, and the climate where you live can affect the amount of water that your cat drinks each day.

 • A very active kitty that spends time outdoors patrolling their territory on a hot summer day might drink a bit more.